davekonopka/WCPhilly11-Version-Control/README.md

 * Manage streams of work
 * Collaborate (even if only with your future self)
 * Synchronize between people and environments
+* Commitment: You have to commit to using version control to get benefits

 ### A version control refresher ###